alessiocagnacci/RBF-models-for-tomorrow-market-expectation/README.md

 By combining directional alpha with strict volatility-based risk management, this engine filters out market noise and executes trades only when statistical confidence is high.

-Package used: yfinance, pandas, numpy, skicit-learn
+Package used: yfinance, pandas, numpy, sklearn, matplotlib